crlandsc/tiny-audio-diffusion/README.md

 ---

 ## Inference
 #### (Sample Generation)
 Open the [`Inference.ipynb`](Inference.ipynb) in Jupyter Notebook and follow the instructions to generate new drum samples.
 Ensure that the `"tiny-audio-diffusion (Python 3.10)"` kernel is active in Jupyter to run the notebook.

 ---

 ## Train
+The model architecture has been constructed with [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/) and [Hydra](https://hydra.cc/docs/intro/) frameworks.
+All configurations for the model are contained within `.yaml` files and should be edited there rather than hardcoded.

+[`exp/drum_diffusion.yaml`](exp/drum_diffusion.yaml) contains the default model configuration.
+Additional custom model configurations can be added to the [`exp`](exp/) folder.

 Custom models can be trained or fine-tuned on custom datasets.
 Datasets should consist of a folder of `.wav` audio files with a 44.1kHz sampling rate.

-In the commands below, replace `<path/to/your/train/data>` with the path to your custom training set.
+To train or finetune models, run one of the following commands in terminal and replace `<path/to/your/train/data>` with the path to your custom training set.

-[`exp/drum_diffusion.yaml`](exp/drum_diffusion.yaml) contains the default model configuration.
-Additional custom model configurations can be added to the [`exp`](exp/) folder.

-To train or finetune models, run the following commands in terminal.

-**Train model from scratch:**
+**Train model from scratch (on CPU):**

 ```bash
 python train.py exp=drum_diffusion datamodule.dataset.path=<path/to/your/train/data>
 ```

-**Run on GPU(s):**
+**Train model from scratch (on GPU):**

 ```bash
 python train.py exp=drum_diffusion trainer.gpus=1 exp=drum_diffusion datamodule.dataset.path=<path/to/your/train/data>
 ```

+*NOTE:* To train on GPU, you must have a CUDA-capable GPU and have the CUDA toolkit installed for your specific to your system (ex.
+Linux, x86_64, WSL-Ubuntu).
+More information can be found [here](https://developer.nvidia.com/cuda-toolkit).

 **Resume run from a checkpoint (with GPU):**